 What is Langerhans Cell Histiocytosis?

 Langerhans cell histiocytosis (LCH) is a rare, cancer-like condition.
 It happens when a person’s body makes too many immature Langerhans cells.
 These cells are a type of immune cell known as histiocytes.
-When these cells build up, they can form tumors or damage tissue, bone and organs.
+As these cells accumulate, they can form tumors or cause damage to tissues, bones, and organs.

-Langerhans cell histiocytosis can show up anywhere in the body.
+LCH can show up anywhere in the body.
 It is most common in the skin and bones.
-It also can affect bone marrow, lymph nodes and organs, including the lungs, liver, brain and spleen.
+It can also impact the bone marrow, lymph nodes, and major organs like the lungs, liver, brain, and spleen.

-The disease is more common in children than adults.
-It occurs in about one out of every 200,000 children.
+LCH is more common in children than adults.
+It occurs in about 1 out of every 200,000 children.
 It’s most often diagnosed between the ages of 1 and 3.

-Langerhans cell histiocytosis is the most common type of histiocytic disorder.
+LCH is the most common type of histiocytic disorder.
 These are conditions in which the body makes too many histiocyte cells.
-Other histiocytic disorders include juvenile xanthogranuloma (JXG), Rosai-Dorfman disease (RDD) and Erdheim-Chester disease (ECD).
+Other histiocytic disorders include juvenile xanthogranuloma (JXG), Rosai-Dorfman disease (RDD), and Erdheim-Chester disease (ECD).